Baron Franz von der Trenck: Imprisonment and death

 After a time he was brought before a court-martial in Vienna, which convicted him of having sold and withdrawn commissions to his officers without the permission of the empress, having punished his men without heed of the military code, and having drawn pay and allowance for fictitious men.
 Much was allowed to an irregular officer in all these respects, but Trenck had far outrun the admitted limits, and above all his brutalities and robberies had made him detested throughout Austria and Silesia.
-A death sentence followed, but the composition of the court-martial and its proceedings were thought to have been such as from the first forbade a fair trial as such, though most modern historians think the sentence to have been correct, even so.
+A death sentence followed, but the composition of the court-martial and its proceedings were thought to have been such as from the first forbade a fair trial, though most modern historians think the sentence to have been correct.
 Nonetheless, concerns about the apparently arbitrary form of the proceedings meant that eventually the sentence was commuted by the Empress into one of cashiering and imprisonment.
 The rest of his life was spent in mild captivity in the fortress of Spielberg (Špilberk) in Brno, where he died on October 4, 1749.

-In his last will he left the sum of 30,000 florins to the small town of Marienburg which had been sacked, burned and razed to the ground by his troops.
+In his last will, he left the sum of 30,000 florins to the small town of Marienburg, which had been sacked, burned, and razed to the ground by his troops.

 Trenck's mummified remains can presently be seen on display in the crypt of Brno's Capuchin Monastery.